 - by a natural person in the course of a purely personal or household activity;

-- by the Central State Administration when carrying out activities which fall within the scope of Chapter 2 of Title V of the TEU;
+- When the data processing is carried out within the framework of activities which fall within the scope of Chapter 2 of Title V of the TEU;

 - for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security (Directive (EU) 2016/680).